FilecoinFoundationWeb/filecoin-foundation/src/content/blog/the-filecoin-foundation-announces-50-000-fil-grant-to-the-internet-archive.md

 ---
 title: The Filecoin Foundation Announces 50,000 FIL Grant to the Internet Archive
 slug: the-filecoin-foundation-announces-50-000-fil-grant-to-the-internet-archive
-created-on: 2023-04-21T07:32:08.443Z
+created-on: 2023-04-21T07:32:08.443000Z
-updated-on: 2023-04-21T07:32:08.443Z
+updated-on: 2023-04-21T07:32:08.443000Z
-published-on: 2023-04-21T07:33:56.200Z
+published-on: 2023-04-21T07:33:56.200000Z
+description:
-description: The Filecoin Foundation is committed to protecting and preserving valuable data by creating a new internet infrastructure that’s more secure, user-focused, and competitive.
+  The Filecoin Foundation is committed to protecting and preserving valuable data by creating a new internet infrastructure that’s more secure, user-focused, and competitive.
 image:
   url: /assets/images/64423bf8da735f52ab392c9a_0-gxap0iqlhpvsxnst.png
-  alt: null
+  alt:
 recommended-posts: []
-metadata: null
+category: news
+seo:
+  title: Filecoin Foundation Announces $50,000 FIL Grant to Internet Archive
+  description:
+    The Filecoin Foundation awards a $50,000 FIL grant to the Internet Archive.
+Learn about the initiative.
 ---

 The Filecoin Foundation is committed to protecting and preserving valuable data by creating a new internet infrastructure that’s more secure, user-focused, and competitive.
 We also want the Filecoin network to protect and preserve humanity’s most valuable information, whether it’s books or movies, software or websites, music and podcasts, and so much more.